madanyc/workfront-learn.en/help/custom-data/custom-forms/custom-forms-creating-and-sharing-a-custom-form.md

 ---
 title: Create and Share a Custom Form
-description: Learn how to create a custom form, add unique fields to the form, organize fields using sections and logic, and share forms with [!DNL Adobe Workfront] users.
+description: Learn how to create a custom form, add unique fields to the form, organize fields using sections and logic, and share forms with users.
 feature: System Setup and Administration
 type: Tutorial
 role: Admin, Leader, User